How to start a business in Texas

 Key takeaways

-- Choose an LLC business structure for most small businesses since it protects your personal assets from business debts while offering tax flexibility and requiring less paperwork than corporations.
+- A limited liability company (LLC) is the best structure for most Texas small businesses because it protects your personal assets from business debts, offers tax flexibility, and requires less paperwork than a corporation.

-- Register your business through the Texas Secretary of State's SOS Direct portal for $300 (LLCs and corporations) or file an Assumed Name Certificate with your county clerk for $25-$50 (sole proprietorships and partnerships).
+- Register through the Texas Secretary of State's SOSDirect portal for $300 (LLCs and corporations) or file an Assumed Name Certificate with your county clerk for $25 to $50 (sole proprietorships and partnerships).

 Plan your business

-- Competitive analysis: How you'll differentiate from existing businesses
+- Competitive analysis: how you'll stand out from existing businesses

-- Funding needs: How much capital you need and where it will come from
+- Funding needs: how much capital you need and where it'll come from

 Keep your plan simple and focused.
-You can always expand it later as your business grows.
+You can always refine it as your business grows and evolves.

-Download Xero's free business plan template to get started.
+Download Xero's free business plan template to get started quickly.

 Choose your business structure

-Your business structure determines how you pay taxes and whether you're personally liable for business debts.
-Choosing the right structure is one of the first decisions you'll make when starting a business in Texas.
+Your business structure affects how you pay taxes, your personal liability for business debts, and how much paperwork you'll handle.
+It's one of the first decisions you'll make when starting a business in Texas.

-Texas recognizes several business structures.
-The most common structures for small businesses in Texas are:
+Texas recognizes several structures.
+Here are the most common options for small businesses:

-- Sole proprietorship: The simplest structure where you're personally liable for business debts.
+- Sole proprietorship: the simplest structure where you and the business are the same legal entity.
+You're personally liable for all debts.
 Best for single owners testing a business idea.

-- Partnership: Shared ownership where partners can have different liability levels.
-Best for businesses with two or more owners.
+- Partnership: shared ownership where partners split profits and responsibilities.
+General partners are personally liable, while limited partners have liability protection.
+Best for businesses with 2 or more owners.

-- Limited liability company (LLC): Protects your personal assets from business debts and offers tax flexibility.
-Best for most small businesses seeking liability protection.
+- Limited liability company (LLC): protects your personal assets from business debts and offers flexible tax treatment.
+Best for most small businesses that want liability protection without the complexity of a corporation.
+Learn more in the guide to starting an LLC.

-- Corporation: Provides liability protection and potential tax advantages but requires more paperwork and compliance.
-Best for businesses planning to raise investment or go public.
+- Corporation: provides strong liability protection and can issue stock to raise capital, but requires more paperwork and ongoing compliance.
+Best for businesses planning to seek investors or go public.

-- Tax treatment: Sole proprietors and partnerships report business income on personal tax returns.
-LLCs and corporations have more tax options.
+- Tax treatment: sole proprietors and partnerships report business income on personal tax returns, while LLCs and corporations have more options

-- Liability protection: LLCs and corporations shield your personal assets from business debts.
-Sole proprietors and general partners are personally liable for business debts.
+- Liability protection: LLCs and corporations shield your personal assets from business debts, but sole proprietors and general partners are personally liable

-- Administrative burden: Simpler structures like sole proprietorships require less paperwork.
-Corporations have the most compliance requirements.
+- Administrative burden: simpler structures like sole proprietorships require less paperwork, while corporations have the most compliance requirements

 Learn more about business structures on the Texas Secretary of State website.